alwayshopeless/minetest-logs-parser/readme.md

 # Minetest log parser
 Simple parser for Minetest logs.
-Parse Minetest logs to JSON.
+Parses Minetest logs to JSON.

 ## Description
 It only asks for player actions on the server, including authorization and events such as digs, places, moves, actives, punched etc.